shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/intro.md

     </div>
     <aside class="notes">
         <b>Hello, my name is Julien and Today I am really excited to present you "Make Web Components Great Again with StencilJS"!</b>
         <b>You might wonder why this title?
-It has nothing to do with Donald Trump, it has to do with my experience in using web components</b>
+Does it have anything to do with Donald Trump?</b>
     </aside>
 </section>